 The pre-launch development that went into the Greylands eBook Launch site is possibly one of the best collaborative experiences I’ve had to date.
-Building the site with Isobelle was fantastic, and she treated me like a human being, instead of a robot, being mindful of my day-job commitments.
-I remember the fantastic afternoon I spent asking her if she had any cat pictures we could use for the site (as cats feature in the book), and seeing a flood of people posting cat pictures for her use on facebook, once she posed the question.
+Building the site with Isobelle was fantastic.
+I fondly remember the fantastic afternoon I spent asking her if she had any cat pictures we could use for the site (as cats flit in and out of the book), and seeing a flood of people posting cat pictures for her use on facebook, once she posed the question.
 It was pretty much raining cats for days after that.

 It was based on wordpress, because Isobelle had also mentioned that she wanted me to design her blog, after the Greylands launch, and with WordPress being the King of all Blog CMS’, I wanted to give her, and her PA, Heather, the opportunity to see a bit of wordpress and grow familiar with it during the month-long experiment.